Professional, evidence-based Classical and Opera singing lessons designed to maximise your vocal potential.

 Andy Follin is an Estill Master Trainer (EMT) of Estill Voice Training™, a revolutionary method of singing and learning to sing that puts the singer in complete control of their voice.
 With Estill Voice Training™, the singer is empowered to make subtle choices, to use their voice in a natural way, and to take ownership of their own artistry.

-As one of only two Estill Master Trainers working in the North West of England, Andy is uniquely placed to assist opera singers in the area.
+As the only Estill Master Trainer working in the North West of England, Andy is uniquely placed to assist opera singers in the area.

 In addition to running Vocal Skills, Andy is a director of a training company that delivers specialist courses to Classical singers.